 Depending on your kitten’s size, a good amount of litter to pour in the litter box is from 1-1/2 to 2 inches.
 This amount will allow the kitten to dig properly, without being too deep that your kitten will have a hard time walking on it.

-Location is very important, it will help an easier adoption and use of the litter box or it can have the opposite effect if a wrong location is chosen.
+Choosing the location for the litter box is very important, it will help an easier adoption and use of the litter box or it can have the opposite effect if a wrong location is chosen.

 Place the litter box in a way that the access or lower entry of the box is always facing your kitty’s body without any obstruction.
 The litter box needs to be in a quiet, private area of your house, away from high traffic.
 Ideally, away from the kitten’s food and water as well.
 Corners of areas with low traffic are a good location for the kitten’s litter box.